Newcomb

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The median taxpayer income in Newcomb is $52,810 and the average is $62,355 according to postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than the national average of $50,954 (median) and $62,728 (average).
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated median income would be approximately $57,167 and average income would be around $67,499 as of September 2025.
-According to the 2021 Census, incomes in Newcomb fall between the 9th and 23rd percentiles nationally.
-The most common income bracket is $400 - $799, with 28.2% of residents (1,315 people).
-Housing affordability pressures are severe, with only 80.9% of income remaining after housing costs, ranking at the 9th percentile.
+The median taxpayer income in Newcomb is $52,810, and the average is $62,355 according to postcode level ATO data aggregated by AreaSearch for the financial year ending June 2023.
+These figures are lower than the national averages of $57,491 median income and $77,222 average income in Regional Victoria.
+Based on Wage Price Index growth of 8.25% since the end of financial year 2023, estimated incomes for September 2025 would be approximately $57,167 (median) and $67,499 (average).
+The 2021 Census data shows that household, family, and personal incomes in Newcomb fall between the 9th and 23rd percentiles nationally.
+Income distribution reveals that 28.2% of residents earn between $400 and $799 per week, contrasting with regional levels where 30.3% earn between $1,500 and $2,999 weekly.
+Housing affordability is severe in Newcomb, with only 80.9% of income remaining after housing costs, ranking at the 9th percentile nationally.

 Frequently Asked Questions - Income